elelement/Meizu-M2-ROOT-tips/README.md

 9. You will see again a black screen with white text.
 Wait until it finishes.
 10. Power off the phone.
 11. Volume Up + Power to enter your new TWRP recovery mode.

+> \* If somehow your phone enters in an endless boot and reboot loop, withouth booting into Flyme OS, there's a trick: reboot on recovery mode (Volumen up + power off, push Start (even if you don't have anything to flash) and restart.

 ### SuperSU